4dn-dcic/2017-annual-meeting-higlass-hipiler-tutorial/README.md

 Fritz is a PhD student working on biomedical information visualization with focus on large multiscale genomic data sets. http://lekschas.de

+### Nils Gehlenborg

+Nils is an Assistant Professor in the Department of Biomedical Informatics at Harvard Medical School.
+His research group is developing tools to visualize 3D genome conformation data as well as heterogeneous data from large-scale cancer genomics studies. http://gehlenborglab.org

 **Papers:**